sachinML/Stock-Price-Analysis/README.md

 For implementing this project I have used:
 1. Pandas, Numpy for Data processing
-2.Seaborn, Matplotlib, Plotly for Data Visulization.
+2. Seaborn, Matplotlib, Plotly for Data Visulization.